BurcinSayin/ButterflyValley/Secret/Act1/Location/Freedom_Town.md

 # FREEDOM TOWN
 *CN small town*

+## HISTORY
+Freedom Town was founded by criminal organization known as the Sharpes Gang in 4694 AR,2 as they fled north to escape justice in Lastwall.
+They found rich, tillable land which had been abandoned long ago to the orcs of Belkzen, and decided to set up a base there.
+Over the past two decades, Freedom Town has grown into a small community of all those needing to evade the law and willing to make a hard life among the dangers of the region.
+Tribute is regularly paid in food, gold, and persons to the local orc tribes and the government in Vigil has so far turned a blind eye to the problem, figuring that the hordes of Belkzen will surely alleviate them of this problem soon

 ## DEMOGRAPHICS
 **Government**: overlord
 **Population**: 402 (308 humans, 43 half-orcs, 34 orcs, 17 other)